Two core benefits of investing in property overseas are high-yield rental income and capital appreciation.

 Stockpiling greenbacks in safety deposit boxes is a strategy that many Argentines employ to this day.
 Argentina is home to the second-highest number of physical U.S. dollar bills outside the United States (after Russia).

-It’s possible that in a few months’ time, we won’t have to look as far as Argentina for an example of the importance of currency diversification…
+At some point, we may not have to look as far as Argentina for an example of the importance of currency diversification…

 Diversification is taking some action offshore that helps ensure that you’re not at the mercy of any single market, economy, political landscape, government, or currency.